Robinson's Requiem: Development

-Robinson's Requiem was developed in tandem with Ishar 3: The Seven Gates of Infinity and made use of Silmarils' proprietary ALIS game engine created by the company's co-founder Louis-Marie Rocques, which allowed the team in porting the game more easily from Atari ST to other platforms.
+Robinson's Requiem was developed in tandem with Ishar 3: The Seven Gates of Infinity and made use of Silmarils' proprietary ALIS game engine created by the company's co-founder Louis-Marie Rocques, which allowed the team to port the game more easily from Atari ST to other platforms.
 The project was headed and designed by Silmarils co-founder André Rocques, who also shared the role of programmer alongside his brother Louis-Marie, Jean-François Trevien and composer Fabrice Hautecloque.
 The artwork was created by artists Christophe Lambert, Eric Galand, Guillaume Maginot, Nicolas Meylaender and Pascal Einsweiler, among other people collaborating in its development.

 The 3D landscapes in Robinson's Requiem are rendered using texture-mapped voxels, similar to NovaLogic's Comanche and its Voxel Space engine, while elevation value to represent a specific height from a flat terrain were pre-calculated with interpolation and features multiple special effects.
 The sprites were pre-rendered using 3D Studio.

 David Ingels and Cyril Cogordan were responsible for porting Robinson's Requiem to the 3DO Interactive Multiplayer and the Atari Jaguar CD add-on respectively.
-When converting and testing the game on the Jaguar CD, Cogordan stated both on an interview and his personal web page that the system was not capable of rendering voxel visuals, an issue which Ingels also faced during the 3DO conversion process, prompting both programmers to display the visuals with texture-mapped polygons instead while writing the engine on each console as well.
+When converting and testing the game on the Jaguar CD, Cogordan stated both on an interview and his personal web page that the system was not capable of rendering voxel visuals, an issue Ingels also faced during the 3DO conversion process, prompting both programmers to display the visuals with texture-mapped polygons instead while writing the engine on each console as well.
 Cogordan was also responsible for adapting the title to Atari Falcon on CD-ROM and Macintosh.